 8 Steps to Kick-Start Your Diabetes Treatment Plan

-It can be overwhelming to consider changing your entire diet in the face of a diabetes diagnosis.
-Where do you start?
-Will you have to do math before sitting down to lunch?
-Take a deep breath and focus on filling half of your plate with non-starchy vegetables (Think spinach, carrots, lettuce, greens, green beans, broccoli, cauliflower, cucumber and mushrooms.)
+Decorate your plate.Focus on filling half of your plate with non-starchy vegetables (Think spinach, carrots, lettuce, greens, green beans, broccoli, cauliflower, cucumber and mushrooms.)
 Fill one quarter with smaller portions of starchy foods or whole grains such as breads, oatmeal, rice, pasta or cooked beans.
 The final quarter is for your protein – whether tofu, fish, chicken or meat.
 It's that simple.
-Phase 2 involves making smarter choices from each food group.
-Next thing you know, you have mastered eating right with diabetes.
 This way of eating will also help with weight loss.
 It's a win-win.

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced